Thursday, June 18, 2026

 We arrived at hotel Anemolia Domotel, a solidly built ski chalet 3 story building overlooking the deep mountain valleys to west.
 Such beauty.

-We freshened up and attended a group buffet dinner.
+We freshened up and attended group buffet dinner.
 Pork chops, meat balls, potatoes, veggie chunks, whole olives, chicken chunks., EZA lager beer est 1989.
 Another sponge/orange tasting very moist cake piece for desert.

 Later we sat in lobby as rain stopped.
 Then a very short walk outdoors.
 Retired for the night.